RAK10701-Plus Field Tester LoRaWAN Network Setup

 Figure 1: ChirpStack OTAA key- Enter the Application Key associated with your Field Tester Plus device, then click SET DEVICE KEYS.

-Figure 1: Enter Application KeyThe device is currently operating in LinkCheck Mode, as the Field Test Data Processor Extension has not yet been configured.
-In this mode, the device screen will only display:
+Figure 1: Join Chirpstack v3 LNSNow, the device is operating in LinkCheck Mode, as the Field Test Data Processor Extension has not yet been configured.
+In this mode, the device only displays downlink signal quality metrics.

-Figure 1: Field Tester LinkCheck ModeNext, install and configure the Field Test Data Processor Extension to enable full metric reporting (uplinks, packet loss, CSV export).
+Figure 1: LinkCheck ModeNext, install and configure the Field Test Data Processor Extension to enable uplink metric reporting.

-Make sure the frequency band configured on the gateway matches the LoRaWAN Band setting of your Field Tester Plus.
+Make sure the frequency band configured on the gateway matches the LoRaWAN Band setting of your Field Tester.

 - Log in to your Chirpstack account and on the main dashboard page click Applications.